MKesenheimer/weakinos/README.md

         $ make clean-results && make -j4 do

 to compile and run the program.

+Important note for Mac OSX and probably for some Linux users, too:
+In order to link the object files properly with it might be advisable

 ### Precompiler Flags
 In the current version several C preprocessor (cpp) flags are implemented.